-The use of restrictive interventions is permitted during the course of the delivery of waiver services Complete Items G-2-b-i and G-2-b-ii.
+• The use of restrictive interventions is permitted during the course of the delivery of waiver services Complete Items G-2-b-i and G-2-b-ii.

 As described in DDS' Human Rights policy, individuals with a behavior support plan that includes the use of restrictive controls, including psychotropic medication, individualized staffing or physical interventions is performed in accordance with national standards of care as described in the Behavior Support Policy and Procedure.
-In order to ensure that psychiatric and behavior interventions are used in accordance with standards of medical and behavior health practice, DDS/DDA requires safeguards for the use of psychotropic medications and behavior supports that include the use of restrictive control interventions.
-As described in the Behavior Support Policy and Procedure, proper standards that are ethical in design and delivery have been developed to promote the use of positive behavior supports.
+In order to ensure that psychiatric and behavior interventions are used in accordance with standards of medical and behavior health practice, DDS/DDA requires safeguards for the use of psychotropic medications and behavior Support Policy and Procedure, proper standards that are ethical in design and delivery have been developed to promote the use of positive behavior supports.
 These standards demonstrate an understanding of the individual and the function of the behavior support while simultaneously respecting the individual and the protecting his/or her rights and freedoms.

 DDS only allows the use of restrictive interventions on a limited basis after less restrictive interventions to safeguard people and property have failed.
-Restrictive interventions will also be used if there is no time to attempt less restrictive methods for the following purposes: when an individual's health or safety is at risk, when court-ordered, as a health related protection ordered by a physician, if absolutely necessary during the conduct of a specific medical or surgical procedure, or for the individual's protection during the time that a medical condition exists, as a means to protect a person or others from harm, or as a means to prevent the destruction of property.
+Restrictive interventions will also be used if there is no time to attempt less restrictive methods for the following purposes: when an individual''s health or safety is at risk, when court-ordered, as a health related protection ordered by a physician, if absolutely necessary during the conduct of a specific medical or surgical procedure, or for the individual''s protection during the time that a medical condition exists, as a means to protect a person or others from harm, or as a means to prevent the destruction of property.

 The Behavior Support Policy and Procedure establishes the standards, guidelines, provider responsibility, protocols and procedures to be used in providing behavior supports.
 Behavior support is a service provided in situations where a person with an ID/DD is determined to have patterns of behavior which are likely to seriously limit or deny access to ordinary community experiences and activities or which threaten the physical safety of the person or others.
-The procedures require a measurable operational definition of each target behavior; consideration or relevant factors that may influence the target behavior, including but not limited to medical/psychiatric, social, environmental and communication factors; functional assessment of the target behavior; description of alternative behaviors and replacement skills, and training requirements specific to the behavior support plan.
-The Behavior Support Plan must describe the use of any restrictive interventions and a plan for reducing, fading or eliminating the use of restrictive interventions.
+The procedures require a measurable operational definition of each target behavior; consideration or relevant factors that may influence the target behavior, including but not limited to medical/psychiatric, social, environmental and communication factors; functional assessment of the target behavior; description of alternative behavior Support Plan must describe the use of any restrictive interventions and a plan for reducing, fading or eliminating the use of restrictive interventions.
 The Behavior Support Plan must provide a rationale for the use of the restrictive intervention including the determination that the restrictive interventions were reviewed against the dangers of the behavior and the restrictiveness of the intervention.
 There must be sufficient behavior data to demonstrate the need and the effectiveness of the restrictive intervention.